 Want stronger, fuller hair?
 Warm 1 cup almond oil and a few springs of rosemary in a pot.
 Let this cool and massage onto scalp in a circular motion.
 This boosts circulation and gets hair growing.
 Let the mixture sit 15 minutes and wrap your head with a warm towel.
 Condition as normal.
 This keeps 1 week in the fridge.

-Comment below and let me know if you’ve tried these and what your favorite hair mask is or if you have a different hair mask you use, I’d love to hear about it!
+Comment below and let me know if you’ve tried these and what your favorite hair mask is.
+And if you have a different hair mask recipe you use, I’d love to hear about it!